akeneo/pim-api-docs/content/graphql/setup/common-notions.md

 Pagination breaks down query results into smaller, manageable chunks, improving performance and user experience.

-In the majority of our queries, there are by default 10 results per page, ensuring a balance between fetching sufficient data and maintaining optimal performance.

 Pagination is facilitated by the `limit` argument when available, allowing users to specify the maximum number of results per page.

 The `limit` argument accepts values between 1 and 100, determining the maximum number of results returned on a single page.